IdentitySync is Gigya's robust ETL solution (Extract, Transform, Load) that offers an easy way to transfer data in bulk between platforms.

 To create an integration based on IdentitySync, complete the following process:

-Open ETL Data Flows in Gigya's website.
+Open the Dataflows in Gigya's Console.
 Make sure your are signed in and have selected the relevant site.
-The IdentitySync dashboard may also be accessed by clicking Settings in the upper menu and then ETL Dashboard in the left menu.
+The IdentitySync dashboard may also be accessed by clicking Settings in the upper menu and then Dataflows in the left menu.

 In the dashboard, click Create Data Flow.

-Select the dataflow template: the direction of the flow, whether from or into Gigya.
+Select the data flow template.
 Note that at the bottom of this window, you can see an outline of the flow that will be created (e.g., Account > rename > dsv > gzip >sftp).

 Click Continue.
-As a result, the Create Data Flow screen opens in the dashboard.
+As a result, the IdentitySync Studio screen opens in the dashboard.

-The dataflow already contains a basic flow for data transfer between Gigya and the selected vendor.
-Use the Script Repository to understand the structure and parameters required in each step, and to add or remove steps as needed.
-For example:
+The data flow you created is built of the required steps for data transfer between Gigya and the selected vendor.
+Use the Component Repository to understand the structure and parameters required in each step.

-- Specify passwords, usernames, IDs, API keys etc. required for accessing each system and customer database.
+- Specify passwords, IDs, API keys etc. required for accessing each system and customer database.

 - Flatten fields, remove non-ASCII strings, specify the compression type, parse in JSON or DSV format, etc.

-- Change the name and/or description of the data flow itself, at the very beginning of the flow.
+- Change the name of the data flow.